 Excerpted from “How the Effects of the Second Step of the Work of Conquest Are Achieved” in The Word Appears in the Flesh

-He is well aware of the essence of man, He can reveal all kinds of practices pertaining to all kinds of people.
-He is even better at revealing human corrupt disposition and rebellious behavior.
-He does not live among the worldly people, but He is aware of the nature of the mortals and all the corruptions of the worldly people.
-This is what He is.
-Though He does not deal with the world, He knows the rules of dealing with the world, because He fully understands human nature.
-He knows about the Spirit’s work that man’s eyes cannot see and that man’s ears cannot hear, both of today and of the past.
-This includes wisdom that is not a life philosophy and wonder that people find hard to fathom.
-This is what He is, made open to people and also hidden from people.
-What He expresses is not what an extraordinary person is, but the inherent attributes and being of the Spirit.
-He does not travel around the world but knows everything of it.
+He is well aware of the substance of man and can reveal all kinds of practices pertaining to all kinds of people.
+He is even better at revealing the corrupt dispositions and the rebellious behavior of humans.
+He does not live among worldly people, but He is aware of the nature of mortals and all the corruptions of worldly people.
+This is His being.
+Though He does not deal with the world, He knows the rules of dealing with the world, because He understands human nature fully.
+He knows about the Spirit’s work that man’s eyes cannot see and man’s ears cannot hear, both of today and of the past.
+This includes wisdom that is not a philosophy for living and wonders that are hard for people to fathom.
+This is His being, open to people and also hidden from people.
+What He expresses is not the being of an extraordinary person, but the inherent attributes and being of the Spirit.
+He does not travel the world but knows everything of it.
 He contacts the “anthropoids” who have no knowledge or insight, but He expresses words that are higher than knowledge and above great men.
-He lives among a group of obtuse and numb people who do not have humanity and who do not understand the human conventions and lives, but He can ask mankind to live out normal humanity, at the same time revealing the base and low humanity of mankind.
-All of this are what He is, higher than what any flesh-and-blood person is.
-For Him, it is unnecessary to experience a complicated, cumbersome and sordid social life to do the work that He needs to do and thoroughly reveal the essence of corrupt mankind.
-The sordid social life does not edify His flesh.
-His work and words only reveal man’s disobedience and do not provide man with the experience and lessons for dealing with the world.
+He lives within a group of obtuse and numb people who are without humanity and who do not understand the conventions and life of humanity, but He can ask mankind to live out normal humanity, at the same time revealing the base and low humanity of mankind.
+All this is His being, higher than the being of any flesh-and-blood person.
+For Him, it is unnecessary to experience a complicated, cumbersome, and sordid social life to do the work He needs to do and reveal the substance of corrupt mankind thoroughly.
+A sordid social life does not edify His flesh.
+His work and words only reveal man’s disobedience and do not provide man with experience and lessons for dealing with the world.
 He does not need to investigate society or man’s family when He supplies man with life.
-Exposing and judging man is not an expression of the experiences of His flesh; it is to reveal man’s unrighteousness after long knowing man’s disobedience and abhorring mankind’s corruption.
-The work He does is all to reveal His disposition to man and express His being.
-Only He can do this work, it is not something that a flesh-and-blood person could achieve.
-With regard to His work, man cannot tell what kind of person He is.
+Exposing and judging man is not an expression of the experiences of His flesh; it is His revelation of man’s unrighteousness after having known man’s disobedience for a long time and abhorring mankind’s corruption.
+The work He does is all meant to reveal His disposition to man and to express His being.
+Only He can do this work; it is not something a flesh-and-blood person could achieve.
+From His work, man cannot tell what kind of person He is.
 Man is also unable to classify Him as a created person on the basis of His work.
-What He is also makes Him unable to be classified as a created person.
-Man can only consider Him a non-human, but does not know which category to put Him in, so man is forced to list Him in the category of God.
-It is not unreasonable for man to do this, because He has done a lot of work among people that man is unable to do.
+His being also makes Him unclassifiable as a created person.
+Man can only consider Him a non-human, but does not know in which category to put Him, so man is forced to list Him in the category of God.
+It is not unreasonable for man to do so, for God has done much work among people that man is unable to do.

 Excerpted from “God’s Work and Man’s Work” in The Word Appears in the Flesh